Zokrates/ZoKrates/zokrates_book/src/rng_tutorial.md

 ["3592665057","2164530888","1223339564","3041196771","2006723467","2963045520","3851824201","3453903005"]
 ```

-Pick you own value and copy the hash somewhere.
+Pick you own value and store it somewhere.

 ### Detailed explanation